Seanny123/ShortStories/cured.md

 I grab another handful of jujubes in preparation.
 "Hit me."
 "You don't connect emotionally with other people and I doubt you even know how to connect with yourself."
 "I connect with myself the same way everyone else does.
 One hand on the mouse, the other hand on my..."
 "First point.
-What I mean is you don't seem to be able to imagine anyone complexly."
+You don't seem to be able to imagine anyone complexly."
 "What?
 I understand people."
 "When I introduced you to my friend Dev, you said he smelled pretty good for a hippy."
 "It was a joke.
 Also, I've never met a person with dreadlocks who wasn't a hippy."